 16 Things Your Mechanic Wants You to Stop Doing

 You and your mechanic may not be best buddies, but it’s definitely beneficial to establish a good relationship with them.
-To keep them happy, these are the things you should not be doing.
+To keep them happy, these are the things you should not be doing with your car.

 Ignoring Your “Check Engine” and Other Warning Lights